Product Learnings and Insights From Organic Organizations

 My learning is that companies working with the Spotify model need a lot of additional processes and alignment on a Leadership level.
 With the growth of people in the company, you need to introduce more levels such as Head of, Director, VP, etc. which does the opposite of flattening and “autonomizing” the organization.

-🎙️ Tune in to this episode and hear us talking about mistakes to avoid while establishing and changing the organizational model.
+🎙️ Tune in to this podcast episode and hear us talking about mistakes to avoid while establishing and changing the organizational model.

 Reinventing Organizations: How to be More Organic as a Company